7erm9I17ch/7erm9I17ch/README.md

 I’m currently building and experimenting with projects around cybersecurity, AI agents, and local-first tools.

-This isn’t about polished products yet — the focus is on learning by building real, working systems.
+This isn’t about polished products yet; the focus is on learning by building real, working systems.
 I also actively use AI as part of my workflow to accelerate development, test ideas, and improve how I approach problems.

 ---